 Homemade Pancake Syrup is very frugal and tastes great.
 Not all of us have the resources or are able to afford real maple syrup.
 If I had maple trees, I would have tapped them before I unpacked my luggage, but alas, that is not the case.

-So, since I do not want to give my children the cheap half chemical and bad ingredient concoction in usual “Imitation maple syrup”, I either splurge and buy rice syrup – which is still expensive enough that I guard its use militarily.
-OR I make syrup using other sugars.
+I do not want to give my children the cheap half chemical and bad ingredient concoction in usual “Imitation maple syrup”.
+Rice syrup is a little bit cheaper than pure maple syrup, but still expensive.

 This gets the award for the easiest recipe.
 My kids are old enough that they make this without a second thought.
 It’s just 2 parts sugar, 1 part water.
 Add Homemade Vanilla Extract and there you have it.
 Simple and frugal!